Douglas Langworthy, a dramaturg and translator, died on March 9. He was 61.

 The staff of Denver Center Theatre Company, and the U.S. theatre community at large, were shocked and saddened to learn of the recent death of DCTC literary manager Douglas Langworthy.
 Doug took his own life, in an act that left co-workers and colleagues across the field dismayed, at a loss for an explanation, none having suspected that Doug suffered quietly from depression.

 I worked closely with Doug over the past dozen years and shared an office with him.
-A self-effacing and private man, he was well-liked by colleagues at Denver Center, Theatre Communications Group, American Theatre magazine (where he worked for 3 years), Literary Managers and Dramaturgs of the Americas (LMDA), and other organizations.
+A self-effacing and private man, he was well-liked by colleagues at Denver Center, Theatre Communications Group, American Theatre magazine (where he worked for four years), Literary Managers and Dramaturgs of the Americas (LMDA), and other organizations.
 He was passionate about theatre, and as we came to know Doug over time, we learned that he loved singing, and had joined the local Denver Gay Men’s Chorus.
 He was also a member of a number of book clubs, reading an impressive roster of titles old and new.
 Doug traveled throughout the year to theatre conferences and new-play festivals, and he worked with local theatres and writing groups.
 He and his husband Rex also traveled, entertained, and kept up with current television and movies, in an impressive slate of activities.

 Doug was at heart a classicist.
 His office bookshelf held volumes of Shakespeare, Brecht, Plutarch, and Elizabethan history.
 He had earned an undergrad degree in German language and literature—he loved the German playwrights, was especially fond of Brecht, and had translated many of the plays of the German theatre.
 Unsurprisingly he was also Kurt Weill fan, and was tickled to find that he and I both owned Ute Lemper’s collection of Weill’s theatre songs.